aamir-mustafa/distil_style/README.md

 Note: You need to use -- --frame_index to parse streamlit.

 At every step on changing the attribute the inference runs on the GPU.
-Please check whether torch.cuda.is_available() is True
+Please check whether torch.cuda.is_available() is True.

 The starting point of attributes in the slider are the average values across all frames.
 These need not be the best values for that particular frame.